Zakarid Armenia: Clothing styles and depictions

 Also from the Monastery, a relief represents a young rider in princely attire with a bow, with the letters ԱՄՐ ՀՍ (AMR HS), indicating Prince Amir Hasan II of the Proshians, son of Eachi Proshian, who completed the church his father had started.
 The relief is dated to 1320–1322, date the church was completed.
 In these depictions, the Proshyans wear close-fitting clothing with an ornate belt and tall hats, and have round cheeks and almond-shaped eyes in a style characteristic of Mongol-era Armenia.
 Riding a horse, Prince Amir Hasan wears a close-fitting tunic and a three-pointed hat with two ribbons, characteristic of 14th century Mongol nobility, and his facial features are similar to those of the Mongols.
 Prince Eacchi Proshian on his reliquary, dated circa 1300, is shown wearing a Mongol-style royal dress (cloud collar).

+Mongol control in the 14th century

+Repartition of Anūshīrwān’s domains according to the agreement of 745 (1344–5) among the Chopanids Malek Ashraf, Yagi Basti and Surghan.

+Ilkhanid rule continued uninterrupted until the death of the last Ilkhanid emperor Abu Sa'id Bahadur Khan in 1335.
+From 1335, various Mongol factions vied for power, successively occupying Zakarid Armenia and minting their coinage in Ani.
+First were the Jalayirid Muhammad Khan, followed by the Chobanids with their puppet rulers Suleiman Khan and Anushirwan, again followed by the Turco-Mongol Jalayirids.
+The Jalayirids ruled Armenia until the conquests of Timur from 1386.

+Between 1386 and 1404, the Turco-Mongol forces of Timur raided the countries of Transcaucasia from their bases in northern Iran.
+Tiflis was finally conquered by Timur in 1404, and King George VII was forced to recognize Timurid suzerainty.
+Armenia too, which had been under Mongol Jalayirid control, was incorporated into the Timurid realm.